tabularelf/Canvas/2.1.0/gettingstarted.md

 The benefit from this is that you do not need to redraw or recreate the underlying surface each time, as this is premanaged for you.
 The buffer copy contains a backup of the entire surface per `.Finish()` call (unless auto writing to cache is disabled via `.SetWriteToCache()`) or per `.UpdateCache()` call.

 ## Installing
-1. Download Canvas's .yymp from [releases!](https://github.com/tabularelf/Canvas/releases)
+1. Download Canvas's .yymps from [releases!](https://github.com/tabularelf/Canvas/releases)
-2. With your GameMaker Project, drag the .yymp (or at the top goto Tools -> Import Local Package)
+2. With your GameMaker Project, drag the .yymps (or at the top goto Tools -> Import Local Package)
 3. Press "Add All" and press "Import".

 ## Updating to a new version